A vector quantized masked autoencoder for audiovisual speech emotion recognition: Experiments

 \subsubsection{Training and fine-tuning details}

-\paragraph{Self-supervised training details} The VQ-MAE-AV is trained using the AdamW optimizer \cite{loshchilov2017decoupled} with a cosine scheduler to adjust the learning rate, with a 100-epoch warm-up period.
+\paragraph{Self-supervised training details} The VQ-MAE-AV is trained using the AdamW optimizer \citep{loshchilov2017decoupled} with a cosine scheduler to adjust the learning rate, with a 100-epoch warm-up period.
 The parameters of the optimizer, similar to \cite{he2022masked}, are $\beta_2=0.9$, $\beta_2=0.95$, and \texttt{weight\_decay}$=0.05$.
-The base learning rate follows the linear scaling rule \cite{goyal2017accurate} $lr = (\texttt{base\_lr}=1e-3) \times (\texttt{batchsize}=128)/256$.
+The base learning rate follows the linear scaling rule \citep{goyal2017accurate} $lr = (\texttt{base\_lr}=1e-3) \times (\texttt{batchsize}=128)/256$.
 We distributed the pre-training of VQ-MAE-AV on 4 NVIDIA HGX A100.
+The training lasted for 160 epochs, and each epoch took approximately 15 minutes.

-\paragraph{Fine-tuning details} For the fine-tuning process, we also use the AdamW optimizer \cite{loshchilov2017decoupled} with a cosine scheduler to adjust the learning rate and with a 40-epoch warm-up period.
-The parameters of the optimizer, similar to \cite{he2022masked}, are $\beta_2=0.9$, $\beta_2=0.95$, and \texttt{weight\_decay} $=0.05$.
+\paragraph{Fine-tuning details} For the fine-tuning process, we also use the AdamW optimizer \citep{loshchilov2017decoupled} with a cosine scheduler to adjust the learning rate and with a 40-epoch warm-up period.
+The parameters of the optimizer are the same as those used for the pre-training.
 The base learning rate is \texttt{1e-4}.